-Christmas Adam is a colloquialism for the day before Christmas Eve or December 23rd.
-It is a rather new term.
-An online slang dictionary created a listing for it only nine years ago.
-Christmas Adam is not listed in any formal dictionaries and we had a hard time finding formal writing examples of its use.
+Christmas Adam is an American colloquialism for the day before Christmas Eve or December 23rd.
+It is a relatively new term, with an online slang dictionary creating a listing for it only within the last decade.

-It is hard to tell if this term has traveled outside of the United States, since it is too colloquial to be used in most writing.
-However, if you do intend to use it as a greeting, pair it with the appropriate adjective (e.g., Merry Christmas Adam in the United States and Happy Christmas Adam in other countries.)
+It is hard to determine if the name has traveled outside of the United States since it is too colloquial to be used in most writing.
+However, if you do intend to use it as a greeting, pair it with the appropriate adjective (e.g., Merry Christmas Adam or Happy Christmas Adam).